james2hey/seng202-team10-project/README.md

 * **Matthew King** - *Core developer* - []()
 * **Lewis White** - *Core developer* - []()

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the Eclipse Public License 1.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Eclipse Public License 1.0 - see the [LICENSE.md](LICENCE.md) file for details

 ## Acknowledgments